ikostrikov/pytorch-a2c-ppo-acktr-gail/README.md

 # pytorch-a2c-a2oc-ppo-acktr

 ## Update 07/04/2018: Added a2oc!

-Currently the termination loss calculation is ignored thus the options are random and the policy over options network doesn't learn or converge.
+## WARNING: Currently the termination loss calculation for a2oc is ignored thus the options are random and the policy over options network doesn't learn or converge.
 This will hopefully be fixed soon!
+Also, get_options_value doesn't return the correct value either... it returns exactly the value of "value" and then they cancel each other out when calculating termination loss, again leading to a bad result.
+Point is - termination loss is broken and therefore you shouldn't run a2oc!

 ## Update 10/06/2017: added enjoy.py and a link to pretrained models!